mropert/mropert.github.io/_posts/2017-12-30_simplifying_build-part2.md

 (raising warnings if they are not met).

 This does not have to be the default behaviour, but at least some kind of "strict" mode should be available with a toggle flag.
-Without it, users of published libraries will always run the risk that adding a new one to their project will bring hidden compatibility issues.
-As I already said in my previous article, it will be a serious challenge for package managers and any initiative to introduce a common ecosystem in C++.
+Without it, users of published libraries will always take a risk when adding a new one to their project: that it would bring hidden compatibility issues.
+As I already said in my previous article, it will be a serious challenge for package managers and any initiative to introduce a common ecosystem in C++ if each library in the build can change those settings.

 ### Settings vs compiler flags

 You may have wondered how Conan derived the right compile flags from the settings I shown in the previous example.
 The truth is it doesn't.
 Not entirely at least.
 For example, the `arch` will be used to pass `-m32` or `-m64` to the compiler, but finer settings will not because each one of them will require dedicated code in the package manager.
+Instead, you would put a freetext setting to describe your profile and then you would need to add some environment variables manually under the `[env]` section.

 Build systems suffer from the same issue.
-They might know the most common used flags and expose them as settings (for example CMake can set the C++ standard revision through the `CXX_STANDARD` property).
+At best they might know the most common used flags and expose them as settings (for example CMake can set the C++ standard revision through the `CXX_STANDARD` property).
 And when you're trying to mix different libraries with different build systems, all of them need to understand those settings.

 This glaring issue with C++ builds was well described by Isabella Muerte at [CppCon 2017](https://youtu.be/7THzO-D0ta4): most build systems see toolchain settings a bunch of strings called `CXXFLAGS` and `LDFLAGS` which they can't reason about.

-Worse, since those flags contain both toolchain settings (target cpu, runtime, standard...) and local project flags (include directory, defines, warnings...), build systems can't easily implement the strict mode we talked about in the previous section because that would require an ability to distinguish between which flags are OK to change and which are not.
+Worse, since those flags contain both global toolchain settings (target cpu, runtime, standard...) and local project flags (include directory, defines, warnings...), build systems can't easily implement the strict mode we talked about in the previous section because that would require an ability to distinguish between which flags are OK to change and which are not.